National population projections

 Name: National population projections

-Research department, Unit for Social and Demographic Research
+Research department, Unit for population and public economics

 The national population projections are published biennially.